MindMimicLabs/building-blocks/README.md

 ## Scripts

-All scripts follow the same execution path.
+Unless otherwise noted, all scripts follow the same execution path.

 1. Open a command prompt
 2. Change into the directory of the script